arvancloud/Arvancloud-CDN-integrate-to-WHMCS/README.md

-this is a first readme file
+this is a sample README.d file